The antimagic orientation problems for graphs obtained by some graph operations: Introduction

 \section{Introduction}

-In this note, unless we particularly mention, all graphs are simple.
-Most of the notation and terminology follow from~\cite{W01}.
+In this paper, unless we particularly mention, all graphs are simple.
+Most of the notation and terminology follows~\cite{W01}.
 For a graph $G$, {\em an antimagic labeling} of $G$ is a bijection from the edge set $E(G)$ to the set $\{1,2,\ldots,|E(G)|\}$ such that the vertex sums are pairwise distinct, where the vertex sum of a vertex $v\in V(G)$ is defined as the sum of the labels of all edges incident to $v$.
-It was conjectured by Hartsfied and Ringel~\cite{HR90} in 90's that every connected graph other than $K_2$ has an antimagic labeling.
-The conjecture has been verified to be true for various graphs~\cite{AKLRY04,CLZ15,S15, CLPZ16,LMST17,LWZ14, CCLP20}, but is still widely open.
-For more details, we refer the readers to the survey~\cite{G19}.
+It was conjectured by Hartsfield and Ringel~\cite{HR90} in 90's that every connected graph other than $K_2$ has an antimagic labeling.
+The conjecture has been verified for various graphs, but is still wide open in general.
+Some remarkable classes of graphs are dense graphs~\cite{AKLRY04}, regular graphs ~\cite{CLPZ16}, and trees with at most one vertex of degree two~\cite{LWZ14}.
+For more results of the original antimagic problems, we refer a comprehensive survey~\cite{G19} to the readers.

 The study of antimagic labeling on directed graphs began much later.
 It was initiated by Hefetz, M\"{u}tze, and Schwartz~\cite{HMS10} in 2010.
 For a directed graph $G$, the vertex sum of a vertex $v$ is defined as the sum of the labels of all edges entering $v$ minus the sum of the labels of all edges leaving $v$.
-As before, We say $G$ is antimagic if the vertex sums are pairwise distinct.
+As before, we say $G$ is antimagic if the vertex sums are pairwise distinct.
 Hefetz et al. pointed out that the directed $C_3$ and $P_3$ are not antimagic.
 On the other hand, it is not hard to show among all of the directed graphs whose underlying graph is $P_3$ (or $C_3$), there exists a directed graph that is antimagic.
 So they proposed two questions:

 \begin{question} Is every connected directed graph with at least 4 vertices antimagic? \end{question}